gazebosim/docs/garden/tutorials.md

 * [Actors](actors)

-More specific content correlating to each Ignition library can be found under the *API & Tutorials* sections on the [Libraries page](/libs).
+More specific content correlating to each Gazebo library can be found under the *API & Tutorials* sections on the [Libraries page](/libs).